 Keep in mind, self-expression has its limits.
-The DMV will likely reject any vanity plate applications with inappropriate or vulgar plate monikers.
+The DMV will likely reject any specialty plate applications with inappropriate or vulgar plate monikers.

-If you want a vanity plate, you’ll have to visit your local DMV to get the ball rolling.
+If you want a vanity plate for your passenger vehicle, you’ll have to visit your local Department of Motor Vehicles (DMV) service center to get the ball rolling.
 In some states, the county clerk’s office may handle vanity plates.
-Either way, check out DMV.org to determine where in your state you’ll need to go to get vanity plates.

 Vanity plate costs

 In most cases, vanity plates for a new vehicle will run you around $100.